ElectronicBlueberry/svelte-lucide-icons/README.md

 This package is still in alpha!
 Use at your own risk.

 An unofficial port of [Lucide](https://github.com/lucide-icons/lucide) icons.
-Lucide is a branch of feather icons.
+Lucide is a fork of feather icons.

 ## Usage